-This sub-fund pursues a strategy based on equities as main investment strategy.
-At least 70% of the sub-fund's assets (after deduction of liquid assets) are invested in equities, other equity securities and uncertificated equity instruments of issuers of the "Global Infrastructure" sector.
-A maximum of 20% of the sub-fund's assets may be invested in securities such as A-Shares, B-Shares, bonds and other securities listed and traded in Mainland China.

-Further details regarding the main investment strategy are specified in the Special Section of the Sales Prospectus.

-The sub-fund's assets are predominantly allocated into investments that comply with the defined standards in respect to the promoted environmental and social characteristics as described in the following sections.
-The sub-fund's strategy in relation to the promoted environmental and social characteristics is integral part of the DWS ESG assessment methodology, which is continuously monitored via the sub-fund's investment guidelines.
+This fund follows a bond strategy as the principal investment strategy.
+Here, at least 70% of the fund's assets are invested in bonds and other interest-bearing securities that are denominated in euro.
+No more than 25% of the fund's assets may be invested in warrant-linked bonds and warrants, as well as in convertible debentures.
+Please refer to the special section of the sales prospectus for more information on the principal investment strategy.
+The assets of the fund are primarily invested in assets that fulfill the defined standards for the promoted environmental and social characteristics, as set out in the following sections.
+The strategy of the fund in relation to the promoted environmental and social characteristics is an integral part of the DWS ESG assessment methodology and is continuously monitored through the investment guidelines of the sub-fund.

-The Investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?